irinavalenzuela/irinavalenzuela/README.md

 ### My Research Interest 👨‍💻

-Development ecocnomica, education, gender, and political economy
+Development economics, education, gender, and political economy

 <!-- BLOG-POST-LIST:START
 - [What I have learned by working remotely in this pandemic period](https://dev.to/diogorodrigues/what-i-have-learned-by-working-remotely-in-this-pandemic-period-2ehm) -->